Cigarliu/mytest/readme.txt

 this is git test file
 git is free software
-git has a mmutable index called stage. git test manage change 1
+git has a mmutable index called stage. git test manage change 1 2 bitch